 In order to run a PHP page the web server should be enabled with PHP interpreter.
 When a PHP page is loaded on a browser, the PHP interpreter first communicates with databases, file systems and email servers and then delivers the request to the web server.
 The processed response from the web server is then returned to the web browser.
 Below is the simple representation of how PHP works:

 This is in contrast with a HTML page loading where the web server sends the HTML data to browser without any interpreter.

 PHP is widely used in many software applications like WordPress.

-PHP is mainly focused on server-side scripting, so you can do anything any other CGI program can do, such as collect form data, generate dynamic page content, or send and receive cookies.
+PHP is mainly focused on server-side scripting, so you can do things any other CGI program can do, such as collect form data, generate dynamic page content, or send and receive cookies.

 Output with PHP